vanpattenmedia/wpro/readme.txt

 Todo list:

+*	At WordPress import, original thumb sizes in attachment postmeta is overwritten, which in some cases leads to an rounding error when the thumb size is re-calculated.
+That means the size in the filename might be 1 pixel off.
+Note: this did not happen before the major restructuring of the code...
 *	Add support for "flat folder structure" for uploads.
 *	Buddypress-avatar upload does not work.
 *	Uploads from the customizer does not work atm...